nuxeo/doc.nuxeo.com-client-java/src/java/user-group.md

 ## Fetch

-APIs below are available to fetch user / group:
+APIs below are available to fetch user/group:
-- fetchUser which takes an user name
+- fetchUser which takes a user name
 - fetchCurrentUser which takes nothing
 - fetchGroup which takes a group name